Are Maine Coon Cats Naughty?

 The younger your Maine Coon is the more likely they are to misbehave.
 This is only natural, it is the same way with human children as it is with feline children.

-You partially just have to bare the brunt of it for as long as you can while ensuring you nip any overly bad cat behavior (like scratching) in the bud as soon as possible.
+Cope with it for as long as you can while ensuring you nip any overly bad cat behavior (like scratching) in the bud as soon as possible.

 As your Maine Coon grows up it will become more and more likely to forgo naughty behavior rather than jump at the chance to be juvenile and chaos ensuing.